 Funds held for reinsurers pertain to the retention of a certain percentage of the reinsurer's share of premium.
 This is to protect the Company from risks associated with collections of reinsurance recoverable on paid losses.
-These amounts are interest-bearing with annual rates ranging from 1.00% to 2.50% and 1.00% to 5.00% in 2021 and 2020, respectively.
+These amounts are interest-bearing with annual rates ranging from 1.00% to 2.50% in 2022 and 2021.
 These are generally settled within one year after the reporting date.

-Interest expense on funds held for reinsurers amounted to P675,138 and P1,193,703 in 2021 and 2020, respectively.
+Interest expense on funds held for reinsurers amounted to ₱1,044,920 and ₱675,138 in 2022 and 2021, respectively.